Bwc-20/KANN_Code1/README.md

    `conda env create --name KANN_env --file=environment.yml`

 # Usage
-Both implementations of KANN, KANN (NPCP) and KANN (cBioPortal), perform the same operations at runtime.
-We take the KANN (NPCP) as an example to introduce the running of KANN.
+We perform the same operations for the implementation and validation of KANN on the NPCP and cBioPortal datasets, respectively.
+We take the NPCP dataset as an example to introduce the running of KANN.

 * Activate the created conda environment (Please create your project environment based on environment.yml)